xplosionmind/old.tommi.space/_notes/public/Website development.md

 - Hover effects
 - `id` anchor links
 - `{% raw %}{% if page.tags contains 'draft' %}{% endraw %}` print a banner indicating that the page misses something ✅ 2020-12-25
+- [implement side-notes](https://www.kooslooijesteijn.net/blog/sidenotes-without-js) ❌ decided not to implement it.
+See [Sidenotes](/website-log#sidenotes)
 - Improved and smart use of the `vh` and `vw` units.
 [A guide](https://css-tricks.com/fun-viewport-units/)
 	- `.box` and `.stuff` max heights
 - In [Books](/books) add IDs to every row corresponding to the title of the book (I posted [a question about this on the Jekyll forum](https://talk.jekyllrb.com/t/table-data-id-in-tablerow-loop/5398)) (done but to be improved: IDs are generated for every `td`, I think it's necessary to use a for loop instead of a `tablerow` loop). ✅ 2020.12.31